In case of a positive COVID test, whether you are teleworking or not, you are invited to inform the university via this form

-- Learning activities take place at a distance, with the exceptions listed below.
-If necessary, the teacher may be alone in the audience (for example, if he or she has to use a board, equipment or the poly studio system).
+- When learning activities take place at a distance, the teacher may be alone in the audience (for example, if he or she needs to use a board, equipment or the poly studio system).

 - Activities with practical gestures are carried out in compliance with the rules applicable to the sector of activity concerned.

 - In the case of a face-to-face activity, masks must be worn by both students and teachers.
 When the wearing of a mask or any other fabric alternative is not possible for medical reasons, a face shield must be used.
-Persons who, due to a situation of disability certified by a medical certificate, are unable to wear a mask, fabric alternative or face shield are exempted from wearing a mask or a face shield alternative.
+Persons who, due to a situation of disability attested by a medical certificate, are unable to wear a mask, a fabric alternative or a face shield, are exempted from wearing a mask or a face shield alternative.

-- A maximum of 3 hours of activities can be organised continuously in the same room.
+- A maximum of 3 hours of activities can be organized continuously in the same room.